Abla Bensenouci

-Abla Bensenouci (عبلة بن سنوسي; born 22 December 2000) is an Algerian footballer who plays as a midfielder for Saudi club Al Ahli SFC and the Algeria national team.
+Abla Bensenouci (عبلة بن سنوسي; born 22 December 2000) is an Algerian footballer who plays as a midfielder for Saudi club Jeddah on loan from Saudi Women's Premier League side Al Ahli SFC, and the Algeria national team.

 Club career

 Bensenouci started playing football with AS Intissar Oran in her hometown of Oran.
 In 2021, she joined FC Constantine (now CS Constantine) and Al Ahli SFC of the Saudi Women's Premier League in 2022.

 International career

 In 2019, Bensenouci represented the Algeria U-20 national team in the 2019 UNAF U-20 Women's Tournament.

 In 2021, Bensenouci joined the senior Algeria women's national football team and took part in the 2021 Arab Women's Cup.